edwinonine/Deforestation-Analysis-across-the-globe/README.md

 ## Question 4
-from the analysis, after comparing we deduced that the upper middle income group has the highest sum foresttotal area with 537631841.151, while while the high income group had a total of 280145166.716sqmi, the lower miidle income had 280145166.716sqmi and the low income had a total of 280145166.716 sqmi
+From the analysis, after comparing we deduced that the upper middle income group has the highest sum foresttotal area with 537631841.151, while while the high income group had a total of 280145166.716sqmi, the lower miidle income had 280145166.716sqmi and the low income had a total of 280145166.716 sqmi